eleda77/eleda77.github.io/docs/vocab_list.md

 **peroration** - the concluding part of a speech, typically intended to inspire enthusiasm in the audience

+**perplexity** - inability to deal with or understand something complicated or unaccountable; an entangled state

 **persiflage** - frivolous bantering talk

 **pessimal** - bad to a maximal extent; worst